Tuatara-VFX/TFlow/README.md

 ![](img/looping.jpg)

-If your animation is supposed to loop, enable the *Loop* checkbox so that the last frame blends with the first frame.
+If your flipbook animation is supposed to loop, enable the *Loop* checkbox so that the last frame blends with the first frame.
 Otherwise, the last frame fades out.

 </details>